Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 We first examine transfer attacks from image–text retrieval to visual grounding and image captioning, with results presented in Tables \ref{tab_trans_3} and \ref{tab_trans_4}, respectively.
 For both experiments, we generate UAPs using CLIP$_\text{ViT-B/16}$ and ALBEF as the source models and Flickr30K as the source dataset.
 For visual grounding, we use ALBEF and RefCOCO+ as the target model and dataset.
 For image captioning, we use BLIP and MSCOCO as the target model and dataset.

 Across both tasks, all methods exhibit notably reduced transferability.
 This is expected due to substantial differences in data distributions, model architectures, and task objectives.
 Different tasks encourage models to learn distinct feature representations and thus possess different vulnerabilities.
 For instance, image–text retrieval focuses on global cross-modal similarity, whereas image captioning requires fine-grained visual understanding and linguistic generation.
 Consequently, UAPs that degrade retrieval features may not effectively disrupt captioning models.
 Nevertheless, the proposed method achieves the strongest universal adversarial performance.
-This is attributed that it captures both local and global utilities of UAPs and increases data diversity to explore cross-modal interactions at multiple granularities.
-The future-aware momentum further alleviates overfitting, and the incorporation of text attacks adds complementary cross-modal disruption.
+This is attributed to its capability to prevent overfitting by considering past and future update directions and the incorporation of text attacks via hierarchical modeling of textual importance.